sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 	- [Handle events during office hours only](#handle-events-during-office-hours-only)
 - [Use JavaScript libraries with Sensu filters](#use-javascript-libraries-with-sensu-filters)

-Sensu filters are applied when you configure **event handlers** to use one or more filters.
+Sensu filters are applied when you configure event handlers to use one or more event filters.
-Before executing a handler, the Sensu backend will apply any filters configured for the handler to the **event** data.
+Before executing a handler, the Sensu backend will apply any event filters configured for the handler to the event data.
 If the filters do not remove the event, the handler will be executed.

 The filter analysis performs these steps: